 Where can I park to drop off and pick up my child?

 VDM validates parking for class registrants at the Market Street Garage and Water Street Garage.
-Both locations provide the first hour of parking for free, and event guests receive an additional hour of free parking – for a total of two hours – when they request a validation ticket at VDM’s front desk.
+Both locations provide the first hour of parking for free, and program participants receive an additional hour of free parking – for a total of two hours – when they request a validation ticket at VDM’s front desk.
 The Museum is also located next to the Downtown Transit Station, and Charlottesville Area Transit offers a Free Trolley that stops at the station as it travels through Downtown and the University of Virginia.
 Click to learn more about parking downtown or more about public bus routes and fares.

 Click the icon in the upper left corner for map legend and details.